polterguy/phosphorusfive/plugins/p5.io/README.md

 The Active Event *[delete-file]*, does not take any arguments, besides a single constant value, or an expression leading to multiple file paths.
 However, just like the other file manipulation Active Events, it requires a fully qualified path, which must start with "/".
-To delete a file, the user context object, must be authorized to deleting it.
-Otherwise, and exception will be thrown.
+To delete a file, the user context object must be authorized to deleting it.
+Otherwise, an exception will be thrown.

-### [file-exist], checking if files exist
+### [file-exist], checking if one or more files exist

-Also *[file-exist]* takes its arguments the same way as for instance *[delete-file]* does.
-However, *[file-exist]* will return true, only if all files you check the existance of actually exists.
+Also *[file-exist]*, takes its arguments the same way as for instance *[delete-file]* does.
+However, *[file-exist]* will return true, only if all files you check the existance of exists.
 If one of the files does not exist, then *[file-exist]* will return false.
 Let us show that with an example.

 ```